Hawaiian Channel Swimming Association

 Follow HCSA’s rules, document your swim, submit your Observer's log using the approved certification form and become part of the legacy of Hawaiian Channel Swimming.

-The Hawaiian Channel Swimming Association is a ratifying body recognized by the
+The Hawaiian Channel Swimming Association is the sanctioning body of all Hawaiian Channel swim crossings.

 The Hawaiian Channel Swimming Association (HCSA)